How non-emergency calls can block the phone lines and mean life or death for people in real emergencies.

 Since operators have to make sure the caller isn’t in any immediate danger, the Arnold imposter held up three different dispatchers for several minutes as they tried to determine if he was safe.

-Time that could’ve been spent helping people with real emergencies.
+Time that could’ve been spent helping people with real 911 emergency calls.

 Avoid Call Waiting Queues With Rescu